wasmCloud/examples/echo/README.md

     $ wasmcloud -m manifest.yaml
     ```

-    Here is the content of the file:
+    Here are the contents of the file:

     ```bash
     labels: